guildai/guildai/guild/tests/flag-alias.md

     Use --force-flags to skip this check.
     <exit 1>

 We can use `--force-flags` to override this check.
-Note however, the flag is not passed as an argument to the underlying script.

     >>> run("guild run test x=3 xx=4 --force-flags -y")
-    --x 3
+    --x 3 --xx 4

 In this case, Guild saves uses both flags.